logzio/logz-docs/_source/user-guide/accounts/on-demand.md

 ### Q: When will my account start paying for On Demand?

-A: On Demand charges will start on **June 10, 2022**.
+A: On Demand charges started on **June 10, 2022**.
 The On Demand volume will be any usage above the daily plan.
 For example, if your daily plan is 10GB, and you send us 12GB in a day you will be charged for 2GB overage for that day.

 ### Q: How do you calculate On Demand?